shaunak27/grain-clip/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Citing GRAIN
-If you use GRAIN in your research, please cite [this paper](https://shaunak27.github.io/data/GRAIN_full.pdf).
+If you use GRAIN in your research, please cite [our paper](https://shaunak27.github.io/data/GRAIN_full.pdf).